-Fredric H. Gould, chairman of our board of directors, is chairman of the board of trustees of BRT Realty Trust, a real estate investment trust listed on the New York Stock Exchange.
-He is also the chairman of the board of directors and sole stockholder of the managing general partner of Gould Investors L.P. and sole member of a limited liability company which is also a general partner of Gould Investors.
-Gould Investors owns approximately 10.1% of our outstanding shares of common stock.
-Matthew J. Gould, vice chairman of our board of directors, is a senior vice president of BRT Realty Trust and president of the managing general partner of Gould Investors.
-Jeffrey A. Gould, a director and officer of our company, is president and chief executive officer of BRT Realty Trust and a senior vice president of the managing general partner of Gould Investors.
+In 2012, Fredric H. Gould, chairman of our board of directors, served as chairman of the board of trustees of BRT Realty Trust, a real estate investment trust listed on the New York Stock Exchange, as chairman of the board of directors and sole stockholder of the managing general partner of Gould Investors, and as the sole member of a limited liability company which is also a general partner of Gould Investors.
+Gould Investors owns 10.2% of our outstanding shares of common stock.
+In 2012, Matthew J. Gould, vice chairman of our board of directors, served as a senior vice president of BRT Realty Trust and was president of the managing general partner of Gould Investors.
+Jeffrey A. Gould, a director and officer of our company, served as president and chief executive officer of BRT Realty Trust and a senior vice president of the managing general partner of Gould Investors in 2012.
 Matthew J. Gould and Jeffrey A. Gould are brothers and the sons of Fredric H. Gould.
-In addition, David W. Kalish, Mark H. Lundy, Simeon Brinberg and Israel Rosenzweig, each of whom is an executive officer of our company, are officers of BRT Realty Trust and of the managing general partner of Gould Investors.
+In addition, David W. Kalish, Mark H. Lundy, Simeon Brinberg and Israel Rosenzweig, each of whom is an executive officer of our company, are officers of BRT Realty Trust and of the corporate managing general partner of Gould Investors.
 Mark H. Lundy is Simeon Brinberg's son-in-law.